HollowaySean/BasilGL/README.md

    - Ease of use for example setup
       - Specifically builders for public facing classes
    - Fill in gaps from P0
+      - Revisit Frame directory to fix and simplify
       - GLTexture extension
-      - Better constructors for GL* classes
+      - ~~Better constructors for GL* classes~~
+   - Hot reload shader pane?
    - Data model for setting uniforms & textures?
    - One or two actual examples
 2. CI/CD and build system improvements
    - This phase is essentially the "v1.0" release, with user-friendly documentation and build systems
    - Wishlist:
+      - A real README
       - Multi platform support
       - Installation
       - Auto releases with tags, binaries, and Doxygen pages